When is the next Fed interest rate decision?

 What time is the Fed rate decision?

-The Federal Reserve's next interest rate decision is scheduled for January 28th, 2025, at 2:00 PM Eastern Time (ET), which corresponds to 6:00 PM Coordinated Universal Time (UTC).
+The Federal Reserve’s next interest rate decision is scheduled for Wednesday, April 29, 2026, at 2:00 PM Eastern Time (ET), which corresponds to 6:00 PM Greenwich Mean Time (GMT).

-Following the announcement, Fed Chair Jerome Powell will hold a press conference at 2:30 PM ET (6:30 PM UTC) to discuss the decision and provide insights into the Fed's economic outlook.
+Following the announcement, Fed Chair Jerome Powell will hold a press conference at 6:30 PM GMT to discuss the decision and provide insights into the Fed’s economic outlook.

 When will the Fed lower interest rates?

-Therefore, the Fed has already started lowering rates in late 2025.
-While further cuts may occur in 2026, the timing will depend on how the economy evolves, especially regarding inflation and growth.
-The next opportunity for a change will be at the January 27–28, 2026 FOMC meeting.
+The Fed began lowering rates in late 2025, however, the timing of any further cuts in 2026 will depend on how the economy evolves, especially regarding inflation and growth.
+The next opportunity for a policy change will be at the April 28–29, 2026 FOMC meeting.

 How often does the Fed change interest rates?